networknt/light-doc/content/en/tutorial/mesh/kafka/_index.md

 The [KsqldbConsumer][] is part of the Kafka sidecar that subscribes to the KsqlDB server and calls back to the backend API.

+The [Ksqldb Active Consumer][] provide an endpoint to run the pull query against KsqlDB server and return the result as API response.

 [KsqldbConsumer]: /tutorial/mesh/kafka/ksqldb/

+[Ksqldb Active Consumer]: /tutorial/mesh/kafka/ksqldb_active/